projects-in-progrmaming-hodlup/Activity_6/README.md

     ```

 3. Configure your `.env` file:
-    Create a `.env` file in the root of the project with the following details:
+    Create a `.env` file in the root of the project with the following details.
+Replace the placeholders with the actual SQL connection informations provided in the lytespace submission.
     ```env
     DB_USER=your_mysql_username
     DB_PASS=your_mysql_password